 We are a fully inclusive mainstream junior school, complying with the requirements outlined in the Special Educational Needs Code of Practice (2014).
 We make reasonable adjustments to our practice so as to comply with the Equality Act (2010).
 We offer quality first teaching for all children, delivered by the class teacher.
 Children's needs are identified and appropriate learning activities are taught.
-We provide additional support to pupils identified by the class teacher.
-The SENCo supports, and where appropriate arranges training, to provide teachers with appropriate strategies and practices to enable all children to engage and learn.
+The SENCo supports, and where appropriate arranges training, to provide teachers with appropriate strategies and practices to enable all children, with or without additional needs, to engage and learn.